-If you just see in this one then in the fifth of property then what we can do here.
+Now, this one if you just match and this one if you just match with our fifth property that we have seen in the monitor, if you see, just, if you just see in this one, then in the fifth of property, then what we can do here, if you see it here, so, this we can write as probability of A and similarly, this we can write as probability of B and obviously, this minus probability of A intersection B which is obviously, this A union B.

-If you see it here so this we can write as probability of A and similarly this we can write as probability of B and obviously this minus probability of A \cap B which is obviously this A U B.
+So, this proof is given here on this slide also.
+These are the breakup of three, this three probabilities which is shown in the Venn diagram there and there are some algebraic calculation to get this proof.

-So this proof is given.
+The next property, rather, I should say that this is the extension of, instead of having this two events, if we have more than two events, if we have the three events, then this will be simply the extension of this thing, which can be easily shown in terms of this Venn diagram.

-Here on this slide also these are the breakup of three this three probabilities which is shown in the Venn diagram there and there are some algebraic calculation to get this proof the next property rather I should say that this is the extension of instead of having this two events if we have more than two events if we have the three events then this will be simply the extension of this thing which can be easily.
+Here, what we are saying that, that if these A 1, A 2 and A 3 are any three events in the sample space, then what is the probability of A 1 union A 2 union A 3?

-Shown in terms of this Venn diagram here what we are saying that that if these A 1, A 2 and A 3 are any three events in the sample space then what is the probability of A 1 U A 2 U A 3 so similarly what we should do we should add up these probability of A1, which corresponds to this circle here you can see probability of A 2 this one and probability of A 3 which is this now after doing all after adding all this probabilities what we are doing that we are adding individual intersection the pair-wise intersection of these probabilities twice.
+So, similarly, what we should do, we should add up these probability, probability of A 1, which corresponds to this circle here, you can see, probability of A 2, this one and probability of A 3 which is this.
+Now, after doing all, after adding all this probabilities, what we are doing that, we are adding individual intersection, the pair-wise intersection of these probabilities twice.
+So, we have to deduct that part.
+So, we are deducting this first pair, A 1, A 2, minus A 2 A 3 minus A 3 A 1.

-So we have to deduct that part so we are deducting this first pair A 1, A 2 - A 2 A 3 - A 3 A now while doing this deduction from this one we can see that this particular area has been deducted once more so we have to add this particular area which is the intersection of all three events so have to add this part that is probability of A 1A 2 A 3 \cap so this is just a simple extension of this earlier thing if we just see if we just take out this part and this part you will see that this part is has been whatever the extra that part has been deducted again.
+Now, while doing this deduction from this one, we can see that this particular area has been deducted once more.
+So, we have to add this particular area, which is the intersection of all three, all three events.
+So, have to add this part, that is probability of A 1 A 2 A 3 intersection.

-When, when you are taking the third pair this is one negative area is coming here so that have to add here to get this two are equal so this is the extension of this last property which is discussed in terms of two events here it is in terms of any three events.
+So, this is just a simple extension of this earlier thing.
+If we just see, if we just take out this part and this part, you will see that, this part is, has been whatever the extra, that part has been deducted again.
+When, when you are taking the third pair this is, one negative area is coming here.
+So, that have to add here, to get this two are equal.
+So, this is the extension of this last property which is discussed in terms of two events, here it is in terms of any three, three events.